-A multi-annual training calendar has been elaborated on the basis of the functional strategy and ongoing competence development measures.
+A perennial training calendar is reviewed annually on the basis of the functional strategy and ongoing competence development measures.
 Its purpose is to assist managers and employees to draw up multi-annual plans for competence building.
-All managers are responsible for having a general overview and for planning the necessary competence over time.
+All managers are responsible for planning the necessary competence over time.

-Better Training for Safer Food (BTSF), a European Commission (EC) initiative, is an important tool for calibrating official control activities.
+Better Training for Safer Food (BTSF), a European Commission initiative, is an important tool for calibrating official control activities.
 NFSA employees participate regularly in BTSF training sessions.
-These members of staff constitute a competence pool for, among other things, ensuring uniformity.
+These members of staff constitute a competence pool for, among other things, improvement and harmonisation of control procedures.
 They are available to the rest of the organisation when required.

-All common course activities are documented in the digital learning platform ('Ransel').
+All course activities within the functional strategy are documented in the learning management system ('Ransel').